Snger/reading-notes/platforms/System/shell.md

 > NOTE³: The examples in this page are in Bash but the ANSI/VT100 escape sequences can be used in every programming languages.
 4. [Attributes combination] Terminals allow attribute combinations.
 The attributes must be separated by a semicolon (”;”).
 4. [Attributes combination] Terminals allow attribute combinations.
 The attributes must be separated by a semicolon (”;”).

 ## What's is the difference between “>” and “>>” in shell command?
-1. > is used to write to a file and >> is used to append to a file.
-Thus, when you use ps aux > file, the output of ps aux will be written to file and if a file named file was already present, its contents will be overwritten.
-And if you use ps aux >> file, the output of ps aux will be written to file and if the file named file was already present, the file will now contain its previous contents and also the contents of ps aux, written after its older contents of file.
-1. > is used to write to a file and >> is used to append to a file.
+> `>` is used to write to a file and `>>` is used to append to a file.
 Thus, when you use ps aux > file, the output of ps aux will be written to file and if a file named file was already present, its contents will be overwritten.
-And if you use ps aux >> file, the output of ps aux will be written to file and if the file named file was already present, the file will now contain its previous contents and also the contents of ps aux, written after its older contents of file.
+And if you use ps aux `>>` file, the output of ps aux will be written to file and if the file named file was already present, the file will now contain its previous contents and also the contents of ps aux, written after its older contents of file.

 ## What are the shell's control and redirection operators?
-1. These are called shell operators and yes, there are more of them.
+> 1. These are called shell operators and yes, there are more of them.
 I will give a brief overview of the most common among the two major classes, control operators and [redirection operators](https://www.gnu.org/software/bash/manual/bashref.html#Redirections), and how they work with respect to the bash shell.
 2. A. Control operators: These are tokens that perform control functions, one of `||`, `!`, `&&`, `&`, `;`, `;;`, `|`, `|&`, `(`, or `)`.
 > 2.1 List terminators
 > `;` : Will run one command after another has finished, irrespective of the outcome of the first.